Daniel-Liu-c0deb0t/Java-Machine-Learning/README.md

 - L2 regularization
 - Cross entropy + softmax for classification, with one-hot encoding
 - Squared error for regression
-- Graphing for points and for classification
+- Graphing for points and for 2D classification
+- MNIST dataset loader
+- Save/load weights to/from files

 ### Planned Features (hopefully!):
 - Convolution Neural Network